Blogs | Health

 Deciding to move to a new country is a big step.
 It’s exciting to think about what an expat lifestyle might offer you and your family, alongside practical considerations such as how you will adapt, and what could happen if you or your family become ill.

-If you are considering a move to Hong Kong, the good news is that healthcare is among the best in the world.
+If you are considering a move to Hong Kong, the good news is that the Healthcare system in Hong Kong is among the best in the world.

 For the seven million people living in Hong Kong, life expectancy is 87 years for women and 81 years for men – the highest life expectancy in the world1.